It sparked some good conversations, so I thought I would share the WHY and HOW of each of these:

 Start by ensuring that your NAP information is accurate and consistent across all online listings, including your website, social media profiles, and local directories such as Google Business Profile (yes you should have that set up for your niche website).

-Citations are easy and cheap to build, and they help with E-E-A-T.
+Typically reserved for local SEO, citations are easy and cheap to build, and they help with E-E-A-T.

 **I will note, though, that if you don’t build out your company entities on your site, I don’t think Citations will help much.
 Citations will help substantiate what you’ve already established IMO.